-My apartment complex required us to prove that we carry renters insurance when my wife and I signed our lease in March.
+My apartment complex required us to prove that we carry renters insurance when my wife and I signed our lease.
 However, it didn’t specify any coverage requirements.

 We probably wouldn’t have gotten renters insurance if it hadn’t been required, so we were comfortable choosing the least amount of coverage possible.

 Lemonade has a reputation for offering great prices on minimal coverage for renters.
 Plus, you can set up your account in minutes on your own schedule without having to talk to anyone.

 How Much Does Lemonade’s Renters Insurance Cost?

 I looked up the cost of Lemonade’s renters insurance in the greater Orlando area.

 For a $1,000 deductible with the following coverages, Lemonade quoted me just $6.25 per month.

 |Loss of Use||$4,000|